drguthals/talkswithdrg/2020/ignite/intro-to-github/ignite-shareboard.md

 Hi!
 Adding a file for a pull request.

 ---
+Trying out Github for the first time!

+Thanks Dr. G for a great session yesterday!

+---
 This is a file to introduce myself as an attendee.

 ---